skrcode/skrcode.github.io/about.md

 ### Competitive Programming

-My Competitive Programming profiles with solutions to accepted problems :<br>
+My Competitive Algorithmic Programming profiles with solutions to accepted problems :<br>
 * Codechef : <a href='/about/codechef'>skrcode</a> <br>
 * Codeforces : <a href='/about/codeforces'>skrcode</a> <br>
 * SPOJ : <a href='/about/spoj'>skrcode</a> <br>